How do I return a product that I purchased in my Bills?

 If your Bill has already had a payment applied, you will need to update your payment transaction.

-First, click on the three dot menu and select View Bill
+First, click on the three dot menu and select View Bill.

 This will allow you to note the unit cost.
 You will need this for your return transaction.